SACHSTech/careers-in-computer-science-JacksonCheung21/README.md

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.
 You can choose from 4 different co-op sequences.

+Here are some job titles you can get from co-op

 **Sample Co-op job titles**
 * Full stack developer
 * Game programmer